IBM/dbb/Templates/AzureDevOpsPipeline/README.md

     # eoleb7.dat.ibm.com:22 SSH-2.0-OpenSSH_7.6
 ```

-Select the uncommented line as the value for the `sshZosKnownHost` key of the pipeline variable.
+Select the uncommented line as the value for the `zosSSHKnownHost` key of the pipeline variable.

 #### Upload private SSH key as Secure File